nikoletastamenkovska/street_artists_2023/README.md

-SPA where i utilize and profound my knowledge about JavaScript.SPA where i utilize and profound my knowledge about JavaScript.
+SPA where i utilize and profound my knowledge about JavaScript.